valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 configured without writing code, and can be used during BPMN processes.
 A more in-depth description can be found [here](plugin-introduction.md).

+## Temporary resource storage

+Temporary resource storage provides a service for storing files locally, e.g. to process it during following tasks.
+These files are removed after a preconfigured time.

 ## Value resolvers

 Value resolvers provides a framework for creating custom value resolvers, which can be used inside of forms to retrieve data from a custom location.